10 Best Panko

 Sizing and Capacity for Your Household

-Seasoned Italian or garlic-herb breadcrumbs are convenient, but they are not traditional panko and can clash with Asian-inspired dishes.
-If you want one all-purpose staple in your pantry, plain Japanese-style panko is the safest choice.
-You can always toast it yourself in a skillet with butter or oil when a recipe calls for extra color.
+Plain panko is the most versatile choice.
+You control the salt, herbs, and spices, which is important for delicate dishes.
+Toasted panko ships already browned, delivering a deeper color and nuttier flavor straight from the bag and working beautifully as a finishing topping.
+Seasoned Italian or garlic-herb crumbs are convenient, but they are not traditional panko and can clash with Asian-inspired preparations.
+If you want one reliable staple, plain Japanese-style panko is the safest pick; you can always toast it in a skillet with butter or oil when a recipe calls for extra color.

 Dietary Labels and Ingredient Panels